1. What are Generators?

 bin/rails generate initializer NAME [options]

-This method points to the location of our templates, if any.
-By default it
+This method points to the location of our template files.
+Template files are the

 In order to understand how generator templates work, let's create the file